Law of large numbers

-The law of large numbers only applies to the average of the results obtained from repeated trials and claims that this average converges to the expected value; it does not claim that the sum of n results gets close to the expected value times n as n increases.

 Throughout its history, many mathematicians have refined this law.
 Today, the law of large numbers is used in many fields including statistics, probability theory, economics, and insurance.

 Examples

-For example, a single roll of a six-sided dice produces one of the numbers 1, 2, 3, 4, 5, or 6, each with equal probability.
+A single roll of a six-sided dice produces one of the numbers 1, 2, 3, 4, 5, or 6, each with equal probability.
 Therefore, the expected value of the roll is: